‘History is a vast early warning system”. Norman Cousins

 Students in Year 9 and 10 who particularly enjoy History have the option to select a History Elective (Crimes or Catastrophe or Mysteries and Conspiracies) or Commerce in addition to the mandatory course.

-Crimes and Catastrophe
+Crimes and Catastrophes

 This course focuses on an investigation of a range of crimes and catastrophes throughout ancient and modern times.
 Students will study and investigate the true story behind some famous criminals and draw conclusions about the available evidence.